marccasals98/OCEAN/procedures/SPECTRAL_SUBTRACTION.md

 3. Split.

 The last step is to split our dataset into TRAIN, VALID and TEST.
-For doing so we will make usage of the ```split.py``` file.
+For doing so we will make use of the ```split.py``` file.

 This is an example of how the path has been configurated: